Student Health Insurance

 Should any of the above student groups require coverage due to a change in your current coverage status, email firstname.lastname@example.org

 **LabCorp is the preferred In-Network Laboratory for United Healthcare.

 For customer service questions related to United Healthcare Student Resources, call 1-866-429-4868

 ATTENTION INCOMING DOMESTIC GRADUATE SCHOOL AND PUBLIC HEALTH STUDENTS.
 Coverage may be purchased on an as-needed basis. *This does not remove the requirement listed below to maintain health coverage while enrolled.
 International Students are required to enroll in the school plan unless you have a policy which meets the requirements listed below.

 Students enrolled in the Texas College of Osteopathic Medicine, School of Health Professions and the College of Pharmacy are required to enroll in an annual plan or waive out with the understanding that their insurance must be in effect for the full school year and meet the minimum comparable coverage guidelines as outlined below.
-Deadline for annual waivers August 1,2017 (TCOM, PA, DPT which is not closed, Pharmacy Deadline August 29,2017 ).
+Deadline for annual waivers July 31, 2018(Pharmacy will open August 13, 2018 Pharmacy Deadline August 28,2018 ).

 |GSBS and SPH